lsst-ts/ts_labview_tcp_json/README.md

 }
 ```

-The TCP/IP server pass the above information to the LabVIEW component except the `cmdId`.
+The TCP/IP server pass the above information to the LabVIEW component.
-This means the TCP/IP server should have a mechanism to track the command status of execution.
+This means the LabVIEW component should have a mechanism to track the command status of execution.
-The Python client might issue multiple commands in a short time, but the TCP/IP server should only pass a single command to LabVIEW component in a single time and wait for the result.
+The Python client might issue multiple commands in a short time, but the LabVIEW component should only execute a single command in a single time and reply for the result.

 Take the above command as an example, the acknowledgement from TCP/IP server at each time of receiving the command will be: